-Scott Sonenshein is the Henry Gardiner Symonds Professor of Management at Rice University and bestselling author of Stretch: Unlock the Power of Less – And Achieve More Than You Ever Imagined and co-author (with Marie Kondo) of Joy at Work: Organizing Your Professional Life.
+Scott Sonenshein is the Henry Gardiner Symonds Professor of Management at Rice University and New York Times best-selling author whose books have been translated into nearly 20 languages.
 His award winning research, teaching, and speaking has helped Fortune 500 executives, entrepreneurs, and professionals in industries such as technology, energy, healthcare, retail, education, banking, manufacturing, and non-profits.

 He holds a PhD in organizational behavior from the University of Michigan, an MPhil from the University of Cambridge, and a BA from the University of Virginia.
 His research appears in the very top academic journals and has contributed to several topics in management and psychology, including change, creativity, personal growth, social issues, decision making, and influence.
 Scott sits on five distinguished editorial boards and is a former associate editor of his field’s top publication, the Academy of Management Journal.

 Scott also worked as a strategy consultant for companies such as Microsoft and AT&T and lived the rise and fall of the dotcom boom while working for a Silicon Valley startup.
 He serves on the External Advisory Board of McKinsey & Company’s implementation practice.

 Scott has written for the New York Times, Time Magazine, Fast Company and Harvard Business Review.
 He has been interviewed on national and local television, NPR stations throughout the country, and has been featured in most major newspapers.

 To get occasional updates about creating a more rewarding and joyful career.